 When Legasov starts talking about evacuation, Shcherbina brings him back to the original topic.
-I don’t want to go into ethical side of this concrete scene.
+I don’t want to go into the ethical side of this specific scene.
 I just want to talk about a pattern applied during this crisis situation.
 Shcherbina goes step by step and keeps Legasov’s head where he needs it the most — on a nuclear expertise.
 After all — Legasov is the expert in this area, and this is the expertise required from him right now.

 The ability to decompose a problem and concentrate on solutions for each part of it is a very valuable skill.

 3. Act based on the expertise

 Once Shcherbina has his expertise he goes to get 5,000 tons of sand and boron.
 He is not bargaining about the amount of resources and he is not questioning the methods.
 He has got the expertise and he acts on it.

 He is doing manager’s job managing required resources to do the task.